 The term ‘teacup dog’ is used to describe dogs that could actually fit in a teacup.
 No official kennel club recognizes the term ‘teacup,’ and as such, there are no real regulations to their size, but unofficially they all weigh between 1 and 4 pounds.
 Many breeders will argue that these Yorkies aren’t actually Yorkies at all, but Yorkies that have been mixed with other extremely small breed parents.

-They are teeny weeny tiny dogs who, while are so cute, do come with their own unique problems which will be discussed below.
+They are teeny weeny tiny dogs who, while so cute, do come with their own unique problems, which will be discussed below.
 There is a lot of controversy surrounding these guys, and as such, in addition to all the ‘awwws’ and excited squeals from passersby, you should also be prepared to receive a bit of criticism.
 Many protesters of teacup breeds believe that it is selfish to create a pup just to look a certain way, with complete disregard for his multitude of health problems.

 However, if you are adamant that you want a teacup Yorkie in your life, then the single most important thing is to find a reputable and ethical breeder who will ensure that the teacup pups are as healthy as caninely possible.

-Just like most small canines, the teacup Yorkie has a huge and feisty personality, and there is never a dull moment with this lil’ pupper around.
-He is funny, dopey, silly, and clumsy, and has boundless energy, and after all his jumping and bouncing around in the house this guy does not need much exercise.
+Just like most small canines, the teacup Yorkie has a huge and feisty personality, and there is never a dull moment with this lil’ pup around.
+He is funny, dopey, silly, and clumsy, and has boundless energy, and after all his jumping and bouncing around in the house, this guy does not need much exercise.

 Despite having a small voice box, his howl and whines can pack quite a punch.
 So, if you think that you will have to leave him alone for long periods of time, then you should consider getting a less needy dog breed, but if you can provide him with the companionship that he deserves, then this neediness is quite the lovable trait.